 3. When Cast-Iron Pan Cracks

-Cracked cast-iron is unhealthy cast iron and is not safe to use.
+Cracked cast iron is unhealthy cast iron and is not safe to use.
 Cracks in cast-iron cookware of any kind can lead to the spread of bacteria into your food, which could make you sick.
 The cracks will also eventually lead to chips of iron in your dishes.
-So it’s time for a new one when your pan starts to show signs of this kind wear and tear.
+So it’s time for a new one when your pan starts to show signs of this kind of wear and tear.